samuelbarata/SEC/report.md

 # SEC Project Report 1st Delivery
-###### Fábio Sousa 93577 -  Pedro Godinho 93608 - Samuel Barata 94230

 ## Security Design Decisions

 The goal was to guarantee authenticity, integrity and, when applicable, non repudiation and freshness.
 We intentionally omit confidentiality guarantees because the system is, by design, open to the public.

-To this end, we use RSA signatures with SHA256 digest to sign the necessary messages, as well both random Nonces and "sequential" Nonces.
+To this end, we use RSA signatures with SHA257 digest to sign the necessary messages, as well both random Nonces and "sequential" Nonces.

 ## Program Architecture